Table of Contents

 People in Azerbaijan are genuinely surprised when you are trying to take pictures of something ugly, unfinished or poor.
 Seriously they can’t understand why don’t you shoot nice and shiny new government buildings?!

 So I have been taking pictures of those chickens in the metal box and a very nice older gentleman asked me why?!
-I told him that I have enough of nice and shiny constructions in Europe and that I’m looking for genuine and quirky.
+I told him that I have enough of the nice and shiny constructions in Europe and that I’m looking for genuine and quirky.

 Either he thought I mixed up some words in my poor Russian or that I’m just weird.Beautiful versus real...main struggle of Azerbaijan. #quirksofazeripeopleClick To Tweet